gardener/gardener/docs/proposals/31-inplace-node-update.md

 Currently, when a dependency in the Operating System Configuration (OSC) changes, `gardener-node-agent` detects the differences between the current OSC and the last applied OSC and updates any modified units on the node.
 When the in-place update strategy is configured, if changes are detected that cannot be applied immediately (ie; if the change contains any of the update triggers listed in the [Goals](#goals)), `gardener-node-agent` will pause the update and wait for the `node.machine.sapcloud.io/ready-to-update` label to appear on the node before proceeding with the update.

-For OS updates, the OS extensions are responsible for populating the `inPlaceUpdateConfig` field within the OperatingSystemConfig status.
-This configuration includes the path to the update script (`osUpdateScriptPath`) and any additional arguments (`osUpdateScriptArgs`) required by the script. `gardener-node-agent` triggers the script located at the path specified in `inPlaceUpdateConfig.osUpdateScriptPath` and passes the arguments defined in `inPlaceUpdateConfig.osUpdateScriptArgs`.
+For machine image updates, `gardener-node-agent` executes the command present in the `inPlaceUpdateConfig.osUpdateCommand` field within the OperatingSystemConfig status.

 For Kubelet minor version or configuration updates, `gardener-node-agent` will apply the changed files and restart the `kubelet` unit and there are no additional steps involved.